chaoge525/soafee_demo/documentation/manual/build_system.rst

     the build.
 Additional documentation for the EWAOL tests layer is given in :ref:`Validation <manual/validation:Validation>`.

-  * ``ci.yml``

-    Considers the image build to be an image built as part of a Continuous Integration pipeline, causing the build process to delete its temporary work files following build completion.

   * ``baremetal-sdk.yml``

     Appends ``ewaol-sdk`` to ``DISTRO_FEATURES``, sets the build target to